Government's must choose to support or restructure heavily indebted firms

 Source: blogs.imf.org

-Financial support should become more focused amid a shrinking fiscal space.
-Effective insolvency systems make economies more resilient, productive and competitive.
-Shoring-up these systems is critical, as there are shortcomings in many important areas at present and countries may need to tackle many cases at once.
+Financial support should become more focused amid shrinking fiscal space.
+Effective insolvency systems make economies more resilient, productive, and competitive.
+Shoring up these systems is critical as there are shortcomings in many important areas at present and countries may need to tackle many cases at once.
 There is not much time to prepare.

 New IMF research takes stock of corporate vulnerabilities and assesses countries’ preparedness to handle large-scale restructuring.
-It proposes principles to guide the design of policy support for firms that can recover, and to facilitate the restructuring of those which cannot.
+It proposes principles to guide the design of policy support for firms that can recover and to facilitate the restructuring of those that cannot.

 Measuring preparedness

 We use a new indicator to measure the extent to which countries’ insolvency and restructuring regimes are prepared for a crisis.
 Covering 60 economies that account for 91 percent of the world’s GDP and 84 percent of the global population across all continents and levels of development, this indicator offers a representative perspective on countries’ preparedness to handle large-scale corporate crises.
-The chart below summarises the five sub-indicators for advanced, emerging market and low-income economies.
-The whole dataset is available here.
+The chart below summarizes the five sub-indicators for advanced, emerging market, and low-income economies.

+Almost 40 percent of advanced economies with vulnerable corporate debt had below-average crisis insolvency systems that could struggle in the event of a large number of restructurings.
+These countries should step up efforts to improve insolvency systems.
+But all countries can improve crisis preparedness.

-Many countries have continued to strengthen their insolvency systems, either with targetted reforms (Brazil, France, India, Korea, Turkey and the United States) or with broad reforms affecting key elements of their systems (Germany, the Netherlands and United Kingdom).
+Many countries have continued to strengthen their insolvency systems, either with targeted reforms (Brazil, France, India, Korea, Turkey, and the United States) or with broad reforms affecting key elements of their systems (Germany, the Netherlands, and the United Kingdom).

 Policy principles

-What strategies should governments put in place to support viable firms, and what legal reforms should they undertake to facilitate debt restructuring, liquidation and reorganisation of distressed companies?
+What strategies should governments put in place to support viable firms and what legal reforms should they undertake to facilitate debt restructuring, liquidation, and reorganization of distressed companies?

 Policy support schemes should set clear objectives to address specific market failures.
-This was the case with Australia and Norway’s public support programmes, for example.
+This was the case with Australia’s and Norway’s public support programs, for example.
 They should include strong governance and transparency safeguards to mitigate risks and put in place clear exit plans from the start.

 Burden-sharing and debt-restructuring plans should make use of the access to information and skills of private creditors, as was the case with Mexico during the peso crisis of the mid-1990s and France during the COVID-19 pandemic.
 Public creditors should actively participate in debt restructuring.